tuva-health/zus_connector/README.md

 This is a template to create connectors for The Tuva Project on version `0.14.x`

+### What is a connector?
+Running a correctly-built connector prepares data to run through The Tuva Project dbt package.
+In effect, connectors help map raw data sources to the Tuva Data Model.

+### Connector Project Structure
+As a general pattern, connectors are roughly 1:1 with raw data sources, because each raw data source often has its own unique challenges.
+The typical workflow and project structure for mapping raw data to the Tuva Data Model within a connector is:
+* `staging` layer: `source()` raw data and map it to the Tuva Data Model
+* `int` layer: handle any consequential transformations, including Adjustments, Denials, and Reversals (ADR) for claims and deduplication.
+* `final` layer: data is ready to run through The Tuva Project—the models in this layer are expected by The Tuva Project Package.

 ### Tuva Resources:
 - The Tuva Project [docs](https://thetuvaproject.com/)
 - The Tuva Project [dbt docs](https://tuva-health.github.io/tuva/#!/overview/)